twinexyz/weaver/README.md

 # weaver
-A mono-repo structure for everything twine
+A repo to twine 'em all.